Facebook Advertising 101 for E-commerce Store Owners

 Facebook Advertising 101 is meant as a starting point for marketers just starting out and eCommerce DIY entrepreneurs trying their hand at Facebook ads.
 If you’d like some help we offer turnkey eCommerce Facebook Advertising Services.

 The days of print, radio, and TV as the only options for advertising are over.
 Thanks to the internet there are tons of ways to take advantage of having potential customers constantly looking at screens just waiting to see your ads.
-Today we are going to cover the basics of one of the best options, Facebook Advertising.
+Today we are going to cover the basics of one of the best options in Facebook advertising 101.

 The first step to planning your Facebook campaign is to choose your campaign objective.
 You will have your choice between the following ad objectives:

 - Get people to claim an offer

 - Increase brand awareness

 - Increase website conversions

 - Raise attendance to your event